stevexu01/banking-case-study-initial/README.md

 The microservice needs to have the following items implemented:

 * Needs to be a REST service.
-* Use JPA and MySQL to store *DepositAccount* objects.
+* Use JPA and H2 to store *DepositAccount* objects.
 * The model class needs to implement an inner builder.
 (Builder pattern implemented as an inner class.)
 * All CRUD endpoints need to be implemented (5 in total).
     * createDepositAccount